enkidevs/curriculum/sql/dql/basic-queries/where.md

 SELECT *
 FROM ability
 ```
-We want to get the record for the ability called "speed-boost".
+We want to get the record for the ability called `"speed-boost"`.
 Which of the following `WHERE` clauses will
 have this result when used with the above query?

 ???